Berezinskii-Kosterlitz-Thouless transition of two-component Bose mixtures with inter-component Josephson coupling

 In this Letter, we investigate a possibility of the BKT transition in this system and obtain the following results.
 When the Josephson coupling is switched off, there are two-step BKT transitions induced by bindings of fractional vortex-antivortex pairs of each component.
 Both the BKT transition temperatures depend on the fractional parameter $\alpha_i$.
-The universal relation is changed to twice of the right-hand-side in \eqref{eq:single-component-universal-relation} only when the two BKT transition temperature are the same with $\alpha_1 = \alpha_2 = 1/2$.
-The universal relation is, on the other hand, unchanged, which suggests that the fractional circulation is never sufficient condition for the change of the universal relation \eqref{eq:single-component-universal-relation} opposed to previous expectations \cite{Stein,Korshunov,Mukerjee,James}.
-When the Josephson coupling is switched on, the BKT transition is induced by bindings of molecule-antimolecule pairs with the normal universal relation \eqref{eq:single-component-universal-relation}, while the bindings of vortex-antivortex pairs for each component do not give a phase transition but does two crossovers.
+The jump of the superfluid density becomes twice of the right-hand side in Eq. \eqref{eq:single-component-universal-relation} only when $\alpha_1 = \alpha_2 = 1/2$.
+On the other hand, the jump of the superfluid density is unchanged when $\alpha_1 \neq \alpha_2$, which suggests that the fractional circulation is never sufficient condition for the change of the jump of the superfluid density [Eq. \eqref{eq:single-component-universal-relation}] opposed to predictions for superfluid $^3$He \cite{Stein,Korshunov} and the spinor Bose system \cite{Mukerjee,James}.
+When the Josephson coupling is switched on, the BKT transition is induced by bindings of molecule-antimolecule pairs with the normal jump of the superfluid density [Eq. \eqref{eq:single-component-universal-relation}], while the bindings of vortex-antivortex pairs for each component do not give a phase transition, but they do two crossovers in contrast to the case of the spinor Bose system \cite{James}.